fetchai/docs/pages/guides/CosmPy/EstablishingNodeConnection.md

 2. Import the CosmPy library into your Python project to gain access to its functionalities.
 3. To start interacting with a blockchain, you first need to establish a connection to a network node.
 You can use `LedgerClient` as a client object which takes a `NetworkConfig` as an argument.

+In the example below we're connecting to the Fetch.ai mainnet.

 ```py
 import cosmpy